enigmurl/mjtool/README.md

 A react/typescript/electron desktop application created for viewing and downloading submissions to the Cupertino High School APCS website.

 This repository is not actively maintained, and only shows the commits that I (Manu) made myself.
-For an updated version, please visit the repo owned by Mr. McLeod and Mr.Ferrante (you may need to contact them to obtain access).
+For an updated version, please visit the repo owned by Mr. McLeod and Mr. Ferrante (you may need to contact them to obtain access).

 # Initial Configuration
 The following steps pertain to the general config, available on the left hand of the screen.